Fay1985/Fay1985/README.md

 - ⚡ Fun fact: I keep a record of chatgpt errors of logic!

 <!---
-Fay1985/Fay1985 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Reis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->